vatsal-afk/automobile-eda/README.md

-Flight Ticket Price Prediction ✈️
+# Flight Ticket Price Prediction

+## Overview
-This project aims to predict flight ticket prices based on various features like airline, departure time, flight duration, and number of stops.
-By building a machine learning model, we can estimate flight prices for new bookings based on these factors, making it a practical and useful tool for travel enthusiasts, agencies, and even individuals looking for affordable flight options.
+This project uses machine learning to predict flight ticket prices based on factors such as airline, departure time, flight duration, and number of stops.
+By analyzing historical flight data, the model provides price estimates for new bookings, helping travelers and agencies make informed decisions.

-Project Overview
-The goal of this project is to create a model that can predict flight ticket prices based on the following factors:
+## Objectives
+- Build a predictive model for flight ticket prices.
+- Identify key factors influencing price variations.
+- Provide data-driven price estimates for flights.

+## Features Used
+The model considers the following features:
-Airline: The airline company operating the flight.
+- **Airline:** The airline operating the flight.
-Departure Time: The scheduled departure time of the flight.
+- **Departure Time:** Scheduled flight departure time.
-Duration: The total flight duration.
+- **Duration:** Total flight duration.
-Stops: The number of stops during the flight.
+- **Stops:** Number of layovers.
-Other Features: Additional columns that could influence the ticket price.
+- **Other Factors:** Additional details that may influence ticket prices.